serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 2. Feature parity with nextjs

 Users of this component should be able to use nextjs development tooling, aka `next dev`.
-It is the component's job to deploy your application ensuring parity with all of next's feature we know and love.
+It is the component's job to deploy your application ensuring parity with all of next's features we know and love.

 3. Fast deployments / no CloudFormation resource limits.